top of page

 Anchor 1

 The Royal School of Church Music in America Charlotte Training Course for Boys, Girls, Teens, and Adults, sponsored by St. John's Episcopal Church, is open to young singers ages 10-18 and to adults, especially directors.
 (This event is an official RSCM America summer choir residency.)
 Singers of all levels of ability are welcome, but all must match pitch and enjoy singing.
 Formal choir experience is usually expected, and singers from RSCM member choirs should have reached at least the light blue ribbon level.
 The course offers training for Treble Choristers, a complete program for Teen Altos, Tenors, and Basses, as well as Adults.
-The 2023 course begins on Monday, July 17 at Davidson College in Davidson, North Carolina, and concludes with Lessons and Anthems for the Church Year at Myers Park Presbyterian Church in Charlotte at 4:00 p.m. on Sunday, July 23, A.D.
-2023.
-Works by women and composers of color are well-represented in the repertoire this year.
-Registration deadline: May 31
+The 2024 course begins on Monday, July 15 at Queens University of Charlotte, and concludes with Evensong Myers Park Baptist Church in Charlotte at 4:00 p.m. on Sunday, July 21, A.D.
+2024.
+Registration deadline: May 1

 rscm1.jpg

-The beautiful campus of Davidson College in Davidson, North Carolina, provides excellent facilities including a gymnasium, tennis courts, swimming pool, dormitories, and a dining hall.
-Rehearsal and worship space will be provided on campus at Davidson College Presbyterian Church, where the course will have daily services of evening worship.
+The beautiful campus of Queens University of Charlotte provides excellent facilities including a gymnasium, tennis courts, swimming pool, dormitories, and a dining hall.
+Rehearsal and worship space will be provided across the street at Myers Park Baptist Church, where the course will have daily services of evening worship.

-Public services will include the 7:00 p.m.
-Lessons and Anthems for the Church Year on Friday, July 21, at Davidson College Presbyterian Church, the 10:15 a.m.
+Public services will include the 10:15 a.m.
 Sunday Eucharist at St. John's Episcopal Church and the closing 4:00 p.m.
-Lessons and Anthems for the Church Year at Myers Park Presbyterian Church on Sunday, July 23.
+Evensong at Myers Park Baptist Church on Sunday, July 21.
 The service at St. John's is available live on-line and later on St. John's Youtube and Facebook channels.

 A Saturday outing to Sports Connection is planned for all youth participants for laser tag, bowling, and arcade games.
 Pizza and other snacks will be available for sale.
 Adults may prefer to rest, visit a museum, or shop.